Patna water-logging exposed sewerage failure, graft: Tejashwi

 "Now, Nitish Kumar is saying that the inundation happened because of nature's fury and hathiya nakshatra...it is a shameful statement," he said.
 Officers responsible for the deluge have suddenly disappeared, the RJD leader said, adding they are either abroad or have taken "sanyas" (renunciation).

-The former deputy chief minister termed the ongoing war of words between the BJP and the JD(U) as "a fight between animals"..
+He termed the ongoing war of words between the BJP and the JD(U) as "a fight between animals".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)